ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-amortised-analysis.md

 :   can be used when an algorithm behaves well for most "well-behaved" input,
     but there are some few extreme inputs that make the algorithm behave bad.
-    The typical example is Quicksort, which has quadratic worst-case complexity, but usually behaves linearithmic (unless there is some evil hacker that tries to break it).
+    The typical example is Quicksort, which has quadratic worst-case complexity, but usually behaves linearithmic (unless there is some evil hacker that contaminates the input).
     The main difficulty with average-case complexity is to decide what is the average case.

 Amortised complexity
 :   is used for operations that are supposed to be used many times on the same data structure,
     such as changing, adding or deleting elements.
-    If the operation most of the time behaves well, but once in a while can take time, then we use amortisation to infer what the complexity is for executing a sequence of operations.
+    If the operation most of the time behaves well, but more expensive operations occur in a predictable and limited extent, we can use amortisation to determine the total complexity for executing a sequence of operations.
 The prototypical case is dynamic arrays.
+    Note that there is no randomness involved for amortised operations, there is no risk of repeatedly encountering expensive operations due to bad luck or contaminated data.

 Expected complexity
-:   is used when the algorithm uses randomisation.
+:   is used when the algorithm itself uses randomisation,
-    Standard worst-case analysis can only reason about the extremely unlikely worst case of a random dice roll, but expected complexity can reason about how the algorithm is expected to behave.
+    as opposed to the input values being randomly distributed.
-    One example is again Quicksort:
+    One example is again from Quicksort, but this time about the pivot being randomly selected by the algorithm itself:
-    if we use a random pivot we get *expected* linearithmic complexity, which is much better than the quadratic complexity of non-random Quicksort.
+    Using a random pivot we get *expected* linearithmic complexity.
+    This is slightly different from average-case, in that the randomness is controlled by the algorithm, so a bad outcome cannot be provoked repeatedly by external factors.